Time and space efficient generators for quasiseparable matrices: New structured representations for quasiseparable matrices

 \begin{definition}[RRR: Recursive Rank Revealing representation] A recursive rank revealing (RRR) representation of an $n\times n$ quasiseparable matrix $ \mat{A}= $ of order $s$ is formed by a rank revealing factorization of $\mat{A}_{12}$ and $\mat{A}_{21}$ and applies recursively for the representation of $\mat{A}_{11}$ and $\mat{A}_{22}$. \end{definition}

-A Recursively Rank Revealing representation forms a binary tree where each node correspond to a diagonal block of the input matrix, and contains the Rank Revealing factorization of its off-diagonal quadrants.
+A Recursive Rank Revealing representation forms a binary tree where each node correspond to a diagonal block of the input matrix, and contains the Rank Revealing factorization of its off-diagonal quadrants.

 If $\mat{A}$ is $(r_L,r_U)$-quasiseparable, then all off-diagonal blocks in its lower part have rank bounded by $r_L$, and their rank revealing factorizations take advantage of this low rank until a block dimension $n/2^k \approx r_L$ where a dense representation is used.
 The same applies for the upper triangular part with quasiseparable order $r_U$.
 This representation uses $O(sn\log \frac{n}{s})$ space where $s=\max(r_L, r_U)$.